iterative/dvc.org/content/docs/command-reference/plots/modify.md

 defined in <abbr>stages</abbr>.

 > ⚠️ Note that this command can modify only data-series plots.
 It has no effect
-> on image-type plots or any [top-level plot definitions].
+> on image-type plots or any [top-level plot] definitions.

-[top-level plot definitions]:
+[top-level plot]: /doc/command-reference/plots#top-level-plots
-  /doc/command-reference/plots#top-level-plot-definitions

 ## Synopsis